Understanding Boolean Function Learnability on Deep Neural Networks: PAC Learning Meets Neurosymbolic Models: Learnability Experiments

+Preliminary experiments (Appendix~\ref{sec:exp-large}) showed that multi-layer perceptrons (MLPs) had perfect 5-fold cross-validation accuracy, outperforming decision trees (DTs) on model sampling benchmarks, which encode interesting practical problems.
+This section further analyses the learning capabilities of MLPs on other classes of boolean formulas: those encoding the decision version of NP-complete combinatorial optimization problems.
-We perform learnability experiments on CNF boolean formulas encoding the decision version of two NP-complete combinatorial optimisation problems: graph colouring (is there a way to colour the graph vertices with k colours such that adjacent vertices have different colours?) and clique (is there a complete subgraph with k vertices?) \cite{arora2009}.
-We refer to these problems as k-GCP and k-clique hereafter.
-The number of satisfying assignments of formulas encoding instances of these problems is the number of k-colourings and k-cliques, respectively.

-GCP instances are on flat and morphed graphs, retrieved from SATLIB\footnote{\url{https://www.cs.ubc.ca/~hoos/SATLIB/benchm.html}}.
+We choose versions of graph colouring (is there a way to colour the graph vertices with k colours such that adjacent vertices have different colours?) and clique (is there a complete subgraph with k vertices?) \citep{arora2009} as our problems.
+We refer to these as k-GCP and k-clique hereafter.
+The number of satisfying assignments of formulas encoding these problems is the number of k-colourings and k-cliques, respectively.
+GCP instances are on flat and morphed graphs, retrieved from SATLIB\footnote{\url{https://www.cs.ubc.ca/~hoos/SATLIB/benchm.html}.
+Follow the ``description'' link on the page for an explanation on flat vs morphed graphs.}.
 GCP flat instances are 3-colourable quasi-random graphs.
-Different graphs are generated with the same number of nodes and edges, whose connectivity is arranged to make them difficult to solve by the Brelaz heuristic \cite{Hogg1996refining}.
-GCP morphed instances are 5-colourable graphs, constructed by merging regular ring lattices, whose vertices are ordered cyclically and each vertex is connected to its 5 closest in this ordering, with random graphs from the \cite{Erdos1959gnp} model.
+Different graphs are generated with the same number of nodes and edges, whose connectivity is arranged to make them difficult to solve by the Brelaz heuristic \citep{Hogg1996refining}.
+GCP morphed instances are 5-colourable graphs, constructed by merging regular ring lattices, whose vertices are ordered cyclically and each vertex is connected to its 5 closest in this ordering, with random graphs from the \citep{Erdos1959gnp} model.
 An $r$-morph of two graphs $G_1=(V,E_1)$ and $G_2=(V,E_2)$ is a graph $G=(V,E)$ where $E$ contains all edges in $E_1 \cap E_2$, a fraction $r$ of edges in $E_1-E_2$, and a fraction $1-r$ of edges in $E_2-E_1$.

-Our k-clique instances are generated on random $G(n,p)$ graphs \cite{Erdos1959gnp} with CNFgen \cite{Lauria2019cnfgen}, where we control the number of nodes $n$ and the probability of each edge $p$.
-We do this by calculating $p$ according to Equation \ref{eq:pcalc}, derived from \cite{Bollobas1976cliques}, where $E(Y_k)$ is the expected number of k-cliques in the graph:
+These GCP instances are satisfiable by construction.